{{org_field_logo}}

 Name: {{org_field_nominated_individual_first_name}} {{org_field_nominated_individual_last_name}}

-The Nominated Individual is appointed to act on behalf of the Registered Provider and is accountable for supervising the management of regulated activities.
+The Nominated Individual is appointed to act on behalf of the Registered Provider (as required by CQC registration) and is accountable for supervising the management of the regulated activities.
 Their responsibilities include:

 3.4 Registered Manager